eveningglow/MoCo/README.md

 This repository shows the effectiveness of main contributions, but the performance can be improved by careful consideration on data augmentation manner, or increasing training epoch, number of keys, and size of images.

 ### Models
 Results are produced with four models.
-Each model has difference with other models on momentum value and shuffled batch norm.
+Each model has difference with other models on momentum value (_m_) and shuffled batch norm.
 - asd
 ```bash
 CUDA_VISIBLE_DEVICES=0,1,2,3,4,5 python train.py --dataset_root=YOUR_ROOT/ILSVRC/Data/CLS-LOC/train --shuffle_bn --save_config